feltrine/Hexapode/README.md

 # Hexapode
-Arduino project for driving Hexapode
+Arduino project for driving an hexapode